Memo

 tsx

 Memos are lazy — they don't recompute immediately when a dependency changes.
-Instead, they mark themselves as stale and only recompute the next time their value is read (via val).
+Instead, they mark themselves as stale and only recompute the next time their value is read (via the memo accessor or val).

 tsx